-This page should be read after reading: Guide to Starting Seeds Indoors
+This page should also be read: Guide to Starting Seeds Indoors

 Starting your seeds indoors is a great way to get a "jump start" on your garden.
 By starting your seeds indoors a few weeks before your last frost, you should have plenty of small seedlings ready to be transplanted into your garden beds once planting season begins.